kovzol/lxx/README.md

 between two verses, using substrings of whole words, leaving them in the same consecutive order.

+## Warning

+It is very important that the matches should be double checked before concluding any assertions.
+Also, both the modules LXX and SBLGNT contain just one plausible text of the originals, based on several scientific results which may be, unfortunately, outdated for the moment.
+The texts therefore cannot be surely the same as the prototypes (that are known to be lost).
+See also some recent research on this topic, for example, in

+* Karrer, Kreuzer and Sigismund: _Von der Septuaginta zum Neuen Testament:
+Textgeschichtliche Erörterungen (Arbeiten zur neutestamentlichen Textforschung, Band 43)_, ISBN 3110240017, de Gruyter, 2010

+On the other hand, comparing the plausible texts results in surprisingly good matches, even when considering the newest scientific results.

 ### Output

 All matches are printed on the standard output (on the terminal), line by line, like this first match: